AVSLab/basilisk/docs/source/Install/installOnMacOS.rst

    -  A: clone it in the default directory, and copy it into the preferred one after it is done cloning.

 #.
-Q : Trouble configuring in Cmake

-   -  A: When configuring for the first time, select the appropriate platform for the project (Xcode for instance)

-#.
 Q : Permission denied when using brew

    -  A: Add sudo to the start of the command.
 If you do not have superuser access, get superuser access.